 Medicare Part F: What Is It?
 What Does It Cover?
 What Does It Cost?

-The good news for Americans who aren’t entirely happy with the health coverage Original Medicare provides them: they have options.
+The good news for Americans who aren’t entirely happy with the health coverage Original Medicare provides them is that they have options.

 In particular, they have options when it comes to finding supplemental insurance that will help them pay some of the healthcare costs Medicare Part A and Part B don’t cover.

-The bad news for those very same people: the many options available to them in this area can quickly become overwhelming.
+The bad news for those very same people is that the many options available to them in this area can quickly become overwhelming.

-Before you do that, though, consider this: one MedSup plan is far and away more popular than the rest.
+If that sounds intimidating, consider this: one MedSup plan is far and away more popular than the rest.
 Which one?
-Plan F--or as it’s sometimes called, Medicare Part F. (Actually, people call it all sorts of names, including Medicare Supplement Plan F, MedSup Plan F, Medigap Plan F, and Medicare Plan F--all of which you’ll find in this article.)
+Plan F — or as it’s sometimes called, Medicare Part F. You may also see or hear it called Medicare Supplement Plan F, MedSup Plan F, Medigap Plan F and Medicare Plan F.

-As you’ve probably already gathered, Part F is one of the 10 MedSup policies Americans enrolled in Original Medicare can buy if they want additional health coverage.
-(Or if they want help paying for their Medicare Part A and Part B coverage.)
+Medicare Part F is one of the 10 MedSup policies Americans enrolled in Original Medicare can buy if they want additional health coverage, or if they want help paying for their Medicare Part A and Part B coverage.

 Why is MedSup Plan F important?
 Why should I care about it?